 four, including 7-year-old male Petya, the cub’s first-time father, and

 11-year-old Cila, one of several tigers born previously here at the

 These bright pink birds are native to the Caribbean and Galapagos regions and get their color from eating shrimp.
-You'll definitely be able to tell the chick apart from the rest of the group – born with white-gray plumage it won't be fully pink until 9 months old, and will reach full plumage by age 4.
-Make sure to check out the flamingo exhibit in Encounters this fall to see our newest Zoo baby!
+You'll definitely be able to tell the chicks apart from the rest of the group – born with white-gray plumage they won't be fully pink until 9 months old, and will reach full plumage by age 4.
+Make sure to check out the flamingo exhibit in Encounters this fall to see our newest Zoo babies!